 To connect it, simply plug an RCA video cable between the RCA connector on the back of your Apple II and the composite input on your TV.
 The video input is usually yellow.
 Then switch your TV to its composite input.
 Ignore the red and yellow sound connectors since the Apple II has a built-in speaker.

-I like televisions as composite monitors because then I can connect an Apple II or C-64 to the composite input and an RF-only system, like a Tandy Color Computer or Atari 2600, to the RF input, and let the TV-turned-monitor do double duty.
+I like televisions as composite monitors because then I can connect an Apple II, C-64, or even a Tandy 1000 to the composite input and an RF-only system, like a Tandy Color Computer or Atari 2600, to the RF input, and let the TV-turned-monitor do double duty.

 What to do if your Apple II displays poorly on your TV